tadej-mali/soccer-cup-lib/README.md

 but displayed/queried a lot) is that reads are much more frequent than writes and the chosen store should handle it well enough.

-Note: after refactoring the key in the store is now am entity key.
+Note: after refactoring the key in the store is now an entity key.
 On one hand this simplified match management a lot.
 On the other hand, it is more tricky to assure that the teh match is not already in progress.
 For this reason the `AddMatch` is now using an explicit lock, together with injected precondition validator.
 This was the fastest way how to support the atomicity without introducing transaction